Contents

 You primarily use a rotating potentiometer to adjust the supply voltage to a particular portion of an electronic circuit.
 A radio transistor’s volume controller is an example of a rotary potentiometer that regulates the power supply for the amplifier in audio equipment using its rotary knob.

 You place a semi-circular semi-resistive resistance between the two terminal contacts of the Potentiometer.
-Next, a sliding contact attached with a rotary knob connects the device’s center pin to the resistance.
+Next, a sliding contact attached to a rotary knob connects the device’s center pin to the resistance.
 Rotating the knob moves the sliding contact on the semi-circular resistance.
 Afterward, you obtain an outside voltage between the sliding contact and an end contact of the resistance.
 Battery chargers for substations use a pot to adjust the charging voltage of your power application.

 Commonly, Potentiometers of the rotary type help control voltage smoothly, but there are many other uses for them.